FusangLiu/Maize-phenotyping-methods-based-on-point-clouds/README.md

 Fig. 4 The canopy occupation volume in normal view (a), front view (b) and top view (c) of a Zea mays plant.
 The space of the meshed plant was divided into a set of small 3D voxels (blue voxels).
 If a voxel contains triangles of meshed plant, the voxel is regarded as the occupied voxel (yellow voxels).
 The sum of occupied voxel volume is the canopy occupation volume.
 The size of voxels is 20 cm×20 cm×20cm in this main figure and is 1 cm×1 cm×1cm in calculation (a, sub-fig).

 ## Input and Output
-Input input model file path,input file path,scale of converting to a meter, voxel size, display Output：txt file including COV
+Input input model file path,input file path,scale of converting to a meter(default 1), voxel size(default 0.01), display(default 0)
+Output：txt file including COV

 ## Notes: